0-jam/markovify_my_tweets/README.md

     - ~~The program seems to work successfully, but output does not make any sense ...~~
     - [ ] Currently not working due to some changes of parent Model class
 - [ ] Separate RNN trainer and generator
-- [ ] Some cleanup tasks for RNN text generation
+- [x] Some cleanup tasks for RNN text generation
+    - Unified RNN text generator between character-based and word-based
 - [x] ROCm 2.x
 - [x] Move benchmarking to the another repository
 - [x] TensorFlow 1.13 + CUDA 10.0